dalager/graphedexcel/README.md

 ## Sample output

-The following is the output of running the script on the provided `docs/Book1.xlsx` file.
+The following is the output of running the script on the sample `docs/Book1.xlsx` file.

 ```bash
 ===  Dependency Graph Summary ===